brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 3 bht.md

 # Ephesians 5:3 Commentary Help Text

 ## BHT:
-The apostle Paul warns believers against engaging in fornication, impurity, or covetousness.
-These sins are closely connected and should not even be mentioned among the saints.
-The covetous person, like the sensual one, is to be counted among idolaters.
-Christians should hold these vices in such abhorrence that they remain unknown and unheard of within their community.
-These behaviors are unbecoming for children of God and go against the principles of thanksgiving and holiness.
-By rejecting impurity and covetousness, believers demonstrate their commitment to living a life that reflects their identity as saints.
+The apostle warns against impurity and covetousness, vices that should not even be mentioned among believers.
+These sins are closely related, often used interchangeably for sins of impurity and lust.
+Such sins are unbecoming for saints and followers of Christ, who are called to live a life separated unto God.
+Instead, Christians are called to gratitude, constantly giving thanks to God for His grace and mercy.
+Let us distance ourselves from these sins and strive to live a life worthy of our calling.

 ## Choicest Commentary Quotes:
 ### Henry Alford: